Cauldron cooking is currently experiencing a true renaissance. This revival is not a nostalgic or folkloric phenomenon.

 • clear steps

-• slow cooking and easy to monitor
+• slow and easy-to-monitor cooking

 The cauldron is forgiving because dishes simmer slowly.